margaret-zhu/AnalogClock/README.md

+# An analog clock

-# A JavaScript project simulating an analog clock that displays the current time in your browser.
+A JavaScript project simulating an analog clock that displays the current time in your browser.